Xiobe/EssentialSkills/02-GPG/gpg.md

 ```
 Choose a RSA/RSA key with a 4096 bits key size that expires yearly.
 This means every year you will need to do a key roll over.

+To make this tutorial we have made a key that only exists on the local system and lives for one day.